 “My goodness!” you think, “This person must have a very important tale to tell the world.
 And I found it!”

-Overcome with the importance of your find, your legs start to buckle and softly you fall to the sand.
-And at the same time, the bottle falls from your left hand as you clutch at the important papers in your right hand.
+Overcome with the importance of your find, your legs start to buckle and softly you fall to the sand, along with the bottle.

 As your feet feel the sand worm its way in between your toes, you open the papers with a reverence like state.